Ojasvin001/Spotify-Clone/README.md

-# Spotify-Clone
-HTML CSS  Clone
+Spotify Clone using HTML and CSS.